 1. Schedule a Boot-Time Scan

-Open interface of your program and navigate to tab ‘Protection‘ » ‘Antivirus‘ in the left menu.
-Once the scan overview appears click on ‘Other scans‘ option.
+Open interface of your program and navigate to tab ‘Protection‘ » ‘Scans‘ in the left menu.
+Once the scan overview shows click on ‘Boot-Time Scan‘ option.

 On the Boot-time Scan window click on ‘Install specialized definitions‘ to add special virus definitions which detects malware on inaccessible places for Windows.
 Once done click on the green button ‘RUN ON NEXT PC REBOOT‘ and you are set.